The Australian bush

 In the 1950s, the Hill End painters, Russell Drysdale and Donald Friend, also captured a uniqueness in the Hill End landscape of New South Wales, which informed their distinguished and influential landscape paintings.
 Other painters followed in their wake, including Margaret Olley, John Olsen and Brett Whitely.

-'The bush' in the Hill End landscapes was often represented allegorically as a scarred place (after the gold rushes) with 'scattered houses, silent ruins and leaden skies' (Gavin Wilson, National Library of Australia).
+'The bush' in the Hill End landscapes was often represented allegorically as a scarred place (after the gold rushes) with 'scattered houses, silent ruins and leaden skies'.
 The works often explored the spiritual dimensions of the overwhelming sense of place which defines the figures in the painting.

 Poets and writers